shuhaowu/zfs-backup/README.md

 Performs a full backup sequence as specified by the config file.
 See [Config File](#config-file) and [Backup Sequence](#backup-sequence) for details.

+**`zfs-backup show-context`**

+Shows the context as seen by zfs-backup, with all options interpolated merged.

 **`zfs-backup lock`**